You can trace renko chart’s origins to Japan and they were first introduced to the West by Steve Nison in his book “Beyond Candlesticks”.

 What I personally like the most to do is to set the price based on a set percentage of the security itself.
 This way if you develop a price target based on a number of bricks, this target will hold up as your security moves higher.

 Using a set percentage gives you the flexibility of a dynamic brick, but it’s more relative to the actual price of the security and not based on a technical indicator like the ATR.

 Now that you understand how the bricks are created, the next thing we need to cover is why use Renko charts?

-I use candlesticks and point and figure charts, but I do understand why someone would trade with Renko charts.
+I use candlesticks and point and figure charts, but I do understand why someone would trade with Renko chart patterns.